gofynd/fdk-client-python/documentation/application/CATALOG.md

-Retrieve products that are often compared to the product specified by its slug.
+Use this API to compare a given product automatically with products that are frequently compared with it.
+Only one slug is needed.

 *Returned Response:*